-Materials Selects materials with guidance.
-1

-Selects the appropriate materials.
-2-3

-Selects and makes use of the appropriate materials, taking care of 4-5
+Selects materials with guidance.
+1 Materials Selects the appropriate materials.
+2-3 Selects and makes use of the appropriate materials, taking care of wastage.
+4-5 safety considerations taken.

-wastage. - -3

 • the ability to produce a good quality product.

 Artefact Produces an unfinished product.
 1-2 Makes a product that matches the Design Idea.
 3-5 Manufactures a high quality artefact that matches all the features of the Design Idea.
 6-8